About the Festival

-We hope you enjoy our Facebook page (www.facebook.com/SkagitValleyTulipFestival)and add your own favorite photos there.
-We hope to publish an electronic newsletter -- sign up under the Newsletter/Brochure tab to get a newsletter when it is published.
+We hope you enjoy our Facebook page (www.facebook.com/SkagitValleyTulipFestival) and add your own favorite photos there.
 We continue to refine our brochure to give our fans the printed information they need to fully enjoy their trip to Skagit Valley.
 If you want a printed version rather than an electronic copy, click on the brochure tab and enter the appropriate information.

 Thank you for visiting.
 We hope you enjoy your stay.

-The Skagit Valley Tulip Festival has a year-round staff who work to make sure the festival is a success each year.
-The festival office is in downtown Mount Vernon, WA at 311 W Kincaid Street.
+The Skagit Valley Tulip Festival has a year-round staff who work our of our headquarters at 311 W Kincaid Street, Mount Vernon, WA.
 It is open all 30 days of April from 9 am to 5 pm.
-The rest of the year (May thru March) we work to have the office staffed Monday thru Friday, 10 am to 4 pm, except for Federal holidays; you will often find us here at other hours as well.
+The rest of the year (May thru March) the office is staffed Monday thru Friday, 10 am to 4 pm, except for Federal holidays.
 Besides obtaining information you can purchase Official Merchandise items at the office, including t-shirts, mugs, magnets, posters and coasters. [more]

 Board of Directors

-An all volunteer Board of Directors governs the nonprofit corporation that makes the Tulip Festival become a reality each spring.
+An all volunteer Board of Directors governs the nonprofit corporation that is the Tulip Festival.
 The Executive Board is made up of a president, vice-president, treasurer, secretary and immediate past president.
-There are nine board members serving rotating three-year terms.
-In addition the board has created two permanent positions for the valley's tulip growers and three advisory positions to help with official merchandise, legal matters and insurance concerns. [more]
+Board members serve rotating three-year terms.
+In addition the board has created two permanent positions for the valley's tulip growers and three advisory positions to help with official merchandise, legal matters, volunteers, and insurance concerns. [more]

 Businesses and groups large and small support the festival through sponsorships ranging from $275 to $5500.
 These sponsorship dollars are vital to the successful operation of the festival.
 Please take the time to look over these businesses and drop by for a visit when you come here to the festival.
 If you are interested in sponsoring the festival, please give Sponsorship Coordinator David Johnson a call at 360-428-5959. [more]